 - Internet: Microsoft account and Internet connection are required to install Windows 11 Home.
 PRO version is possible without the Internet.

 Technical Requirements for Specific Features in Windows 11

-For Windows 11 to get the most of new features, some of which improve performance, the following hardware guidelines must be followed.
+The following hardware guidelines must be followed for Windows 11 to get the most of the new features, some of which improve performance.

 - 5G support: 5G modem needed.

 - To Go, BitLocker Requires a USB device (Windows Pro and above only).

 - Hyper-V: Requires processor with SLAT level 2 address translation capabilities (Windows Pro and above only).

 - DirectStorage: Requires 1TB or more NVMe SSD to store and run games using the Standard NVM Express Controller driver and GPU with DirectX 12 Ultimate compatibility.